Tajiks: Genetics

-A 2014 study of the maternal haplogroups of Tajiks from Tajikistan revealed substantial admixture of West Eurasian and East Eurasian lineages, and also the presence of minor South Asian and North African lineages, as well.
-Another study reports that "the Tajik mtDNA pool gene pool harbors nearly equal proportions of eastern Eurasian and western Eurasian haplotypes."
+A 2014 study of the maternal haplogroups of Tajiks from Tajikistan revealed substantial admixture of West Eurasian and East Eurasian lineages, as well as the presence of minor South Asian and North African lineages.
+Another study reports that the Tajik mtDNA gene pool harbours nearly equal proportions of eastern Eurasian and western Eurasian haplotypes.

-West Eurasian maternal lineages included haplogroups H, J, K, T, I, W and U. East Eurasian lineages included haplogroups M, C, Z, D, G, A, Y and B. South Asian lineages detected in this study included haplogroups M and R. One lineage in the Tajik sample was assigned to the North African maternal haplogroup X2j.
+West Eurasian maternal lineages included haplogroups H, J, K, T, I, W, and U. East Eurasian lineages included haplogroups M, C, Z, D, G, A, Y, and B. South Asian lineages detected in this study included haplogroups M and R. One lineage in the Tajik sample was assigned to the North African maternal haplogroup X2j.

-The dominant paternal haplogroup among modern Tajiks is the Haplogroup R1a Y-DNA. ~45% of Tajik men share R1a (M17), ~18% J (M172), ~8% R2 (M124), and ~8% C (M130 & M48).
-Tajiks of Panjikent score 68% R1a, Tajiks of Khojant score 64% R1a.
+The dominant paternal haplogroup among modern Tajiks is Haplogroup R1a Y-DNA.
+Approximately 45% of Tajik men share R1a (M17), ~18% J (M172), ~8% R2 (M124), and ~8% C (M130 & M48).
+Tajiks of Panjikent score 68% R1a, while Tajiks of Khojant score 64% R1a.
 According to another genetic test, 63% of Tajik male samples from Tajikistan carry R1a.
-This high frequency combined with low diversity of Tajik R1a reflects a strong founder effect.
+This high frequency, combined with low diversity of Tajik R1a, reflects a strong founder effect.

 Schematic map showing the possible admixture model for Tajik populations.
-The time in parentheses represent a range.
-Arrows in different colors indicate ancestral sources and directions of the gene flows.
+The time in parentheses represents a range.
+Arrows in different colours indicate ancestral sources and directions of the gene flow.

-An autosomal DNA study by Guarino-Vignon et al. (2022), suggested that modern Tajiks show genetic continuity with ancient samples from Tajikistan and Turkmenistan.
+An autosomal DNA study by Guarino-Vignon et al. (2022) suggested that modern Tajiks show genetic continuity with ancient samples from Tajikistan and Turkmenistan.
 The genetic ancestry of Tajiks consists largely of a West-Eurasian component (~74%), an East Asian-related component (~18%), and a South Asian component (~8%).
-According to the authors, the South Asian affinity of Tajiks was previously unreported, although evidence for the presence of a deep South Asian ancestry was already found previously in other Central Asian samples (e.g. among modern Turkmens and historical Bactria–Margiana Archaeological Complex samples).
-Both historical and more recent geneflow (~1500 years ago) shaped the genetic makeup of Southern Central Asian populations, such as the Tajiks.
-A follow-up study by Dai et al. (2022) estimated that the Tajiks derive between 11.6 and 18.6% ancestry from admixture with from an East-Eurasian steppe source represented by the Xiongnu, with the remainder of their ancestry being derived from Western Steppe Herders and BMAC components, as well as a small contribution from the early population associated with the Tarim mummies.
-The authors concluded that Tajiks "present patterns of genetic continuity of Central Asians since the Bronze Age".
+According to the authors, the South Asian affinity of Tajiks was previously unreported, although evidence for the presence of a deep South Asian ancestry had already been found previously in other Central Asian samples (e.g., among modern Turkmens and historical Bactria–Margiana Archaeological Complex samples).
+Both historical and more recent gene flow (~1500 years ago) shaped the genetic makeup of southern Central Asian populations, such as the Tajiks.
+A follow-up study by Dai et al. (2022) estimated that the Tajiks derive between 11.6% and 18.6% of their ancestry from admixture with an East-Eurasian steppe source represented by the Xiongnu, with the remainder of their ancestry being derived from Western Steppe Herders and BMAC components, as well as a small contribution from the early population associated with the Tarim mummies.
+The authors concluded that Tajiks 'present patterns of genetic continuity of Central Asians since the Bronze Age'.